Identification of vaccine effects when exposure status is unknown: Introduction

 The article is organized as follows.
-Section \ref{sec: observed data structure} presents the data structure and the notation.
-Section \ref{sec: causal parameters} provides definitions and interpretation of causal estimands.
-Section \ref{sec: identification} contains new results on the identification of causal estimands, including point identification results for the relative causal effect conditional on exposure, and partial identification results for the absolute causal effect conditional on exposure.
-Section \ref{sec: id external data} presents results for point identification of absolute causal effects conditional on exposure when external data on exposure risk are available, and suggests a sensitivity analysis when external data are unavailable.
-Section \ref{sec: time to event} extends the results to time-to-event outcomes, in a setting in which individuals can be censored due to loss to follow-up.
-Section \ref{sec: estimation} describes how our new parameters can be estimated using existing estimators, even when the outcome is unmeasured.
-Section \ref{sec: example} implements the new results in a study of the ChAdOx1 nCoV-19 (Oxford) vaccine against COVID-19.
+Section \nameref{sec: observed data structure} presents the data structure and the notation.
+Section \nameref{sec: causal parameters} provides definitions and interpretation of causal estimands.
+Section \nameref{sec: identification} contains results on the identification of causal estimands, including point identification results for the relative causal effect conditional on exposure, and partial identification results for the absolute causal effect conditional on exposure.
+Section \nameref{sec: id external data} presents results for point identification of absolute causal effects conditional on exposure when external data on exposure risk are available, and suggests a sensitivity analysis when external data are unavailable.
+Section \nameref{sec: time to event} extends the results to time-to-event outcomes, in a setting in which individuals can be censored due to loss to follow-up.
+Section \nameref{sec: estimation} describes how our new parameters can be estimated using existing estimators, even when the outcome is unmeasured.
+Section \nameref{sec: example} implements the new results in a study of the ChAdOx1 nCoV-19 (Oxford) vaccine against COVID-19.

-\section{Data structure}
+\section{Data Structure}

-Suppose that we have data from a randomized experiment with $n$ individuals who are assigned a binary treatment $A \in \{0,1\}$ at baseline ($A=1$ indicates receiving vaccine, $A=0$ indicates placebo or other control).
-As is common in vaccine trial settings \cite{tsiatis2021estimating,halloran1996estimability},\footnote{But not explicitly stated in many studies.} we consider inference in a much larger population from which the trial participants are drawn, so that interactions among patients in the trial are negligible; thus, we suppose the individuals are iid and omit the $i$ subscript.
+Suppose that we have data from a randomized experiment with $n$ individuals who are assigned a binary treatment $A \in \{0,1\}$ at baseline, where $A=1$ indicates receiving vaccine and $A=0$ indicates placebo or other control.
+As is common in vaccine trial settings \cite{tsiatis2021estimating,halloran1996estimability}, we consider inference in a much larger population from which the trial participants are drawn, so that interactions among patients in the trial are negligible; thus, we suppose the individuals are iid and omit the $i$ subscript.
 Let $L$ be a vector of baseline covariates.
 To simplify the presentation, we suppose $L$ is discrete, but the results generalize to continuous $L$.
-Let $E \in \{0,1\}$ be an indicator of whether an individual is exposed to the infectious agent (e.g., being in close contact with an actively contagious individual), which may be \textit{unobserved} in the study.
-We first consider $Y \in \mathbb{R}_{\geq 0}$ to be the outcome of interest (e.g., disease severity oe hospitalization) measured at a given time after randomization, where we define $Y = 0$ when an individual does not have the outcome.
-In Section \ref{sec: time to event}, we extend the results to censored time-to-event outcomes.